17th June & 19th November 2026

 The most common weakness is inconsistent coverage: devices not enrolled, servers treated differently, or exceptions made for legacy applications.
 Best practice is to establish minimum endpoint security standards for every asset class (user devices, servers, kiosks, shared devices), then enforce them through central policy and device management.

-Where local authorities operate mixed estates and inherited environments, prioritise visibility first: ensure telemetry is captured, devices are tagged correctly (department, site, risk level), and the SOC or security team can rapidly answer “what is exposed?”
+Where organisations operate mixed estates, legacy infrastructure, or inherited environments, prioritise visibility first: ensure telemetry is captured, devices are tagged correctly (department, site, risk level), and the SOC or security team can rapidly answer “what is exposed?”

-As more services move to Microsoft 365, Google Workspace and other cloud-hosted platforms, endpoints become the bridge between users and critical data.
+As more services move to Microsoft 365, Google Workspace and other cloud-hosted platforms, endpoint security becomes a critical control point between users and business-critical applications.
 AV/EDR should be paired with:

 • Strong identity controls (MFA everywhere, conditional access, least privilege)